clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 # Section 09 - user authentication
 [back (table of contents)](#table-of-contents)
 - lesson 205-223 (1hr 26min)
+- NOTE: the authentication is based on email/password combination and not oauth2.0 using socialmedia logins

 ## 205. introduction
 ### overview